Hey Kids (Start Here)

 Waitin’ for Caitlin.

-“I have OCD,” Lightcap says, throwing three words and three letters down in perfect neutrality.
-Algorithmically banish all your guilt, she thinks.
+“I have OCD,” Lightcap throws three words and three letters down in perfect neutrality.
+They feel unfinished.
+Waiting for a fourth thing.

-“But you’d choose me anyway,” Lightcap says.
+“But you’d choose me anyway?”

-“Your record speaks for itself,” Pentecost says.
+“Your record speaks for itself.”

-“It’s currently controlled, but anxiety, frustration—they may exacerbate things.
-I’ll need people around me who could step up in the event that my performance were to be compromised in any way.
+And the four-month leave of absence I took in the spring, Lightcap thinks.
+Does that speak for itself as well?
+What she says is, “It’s controlled.
+But I’ll need people around me who can step up were my performance to be compromised in any way.
 Everyone will need to know.
 It’s not a thing that can be held against me on an institutional level.
 Do you understand what I mean by that?”

 Lightcap could ride a horse naked through the out he’s offering her in the style of Lady Godiva.